 Oddly enough, these characters embody the many shades and shards of Shyamalan; fragile as glass, unable to swim, and not as nearly as superhuman as he believes himself to be.
 When the dust settles, Shyamalan reveals that history is victor, that he just can’t save himself from himself.
 He’s decent behind the camera, and he can construct good stories, but someone needs to take the pen away when it comes to the ending.
 Maybe then he’ll stop Shyamalaning himself.

-Recommendation: The film is worth a watch on the acting talents of James McAvoy along; however, fans of these characters or M. Night Shyamalan (if there’s any of you still left out there), should give this a shot, but keep your expectations low and brace for the twists.
+Recommendation: The film is worth a watch for the acting talents of James McAvoy alone; however, fans of these characters or M. Night Shyamalan (if there’s any of you still left out there), should give this a shot, but keep your expectations low and brace for the twists.